Interviews by NameOral Histories

 An employee at the Iran desk in the U.S. State Department, Thomas served as an interpreter at a White House dinner honoring the king of Afghanistan in September 1963.
 He was later assigned as an escort to the Iran representative attending President Kennedy's funeral.
 Recorded July 17, 2007.

 A seventh grader in North Carolina, Thomas vividly recalls going to school on Monday, November 24, 1963, despite it being a national day of mourning.
 From 1976 to 1980, he served on the staff of Congressman L.H.
 Fountain and attended hearings of the House Select Committee on Assassinations.
-Recorded September 26, 2013.
+Recorded September 26, 2013, and March 27, 2014.

 A prominent assassination researcher, Thompson was a consultant with Life magazine and wrote the book Six Seconds in Dallas (1967).
 Recorded November 21, 1998, November 19, 2007, and June 15, 2011.